 Image and File Fields:

-In 3.1.5, this changes to actually display either a link to the file or to display the image (depending on the field type).
+File field types display a link to the file.
+Image field types display the image.
 If this raw ID value is desired, then the attribute display=raw can be used.

 [wpmem_field my_file display=raw] would display the post ID for the file.